xinwxin/CalDiff/README.md

 # CalDiff
-Code for manuscript *Step-wise and sequence-aware uncertainty calibration in diffusion model for reliable lesion segmentation* submitted to IEEE JBHI
+Code for manuscript *CalDiff: calibrating uncertainty and accessing reliability of diffusion models for trustworthy lesion segmentation* submitted to IEEE JBHI

 ## Environment setup